kquist/DoubleML-Python/ML2Estimator_documentation.md

 		        whether to calculate the intercept for this model.
-If set to false, no intercept will be used in calculations (e.g. data is expected to be already centered). normalize : boolean, optional, default True
+If set to false, no intercept will be used in calculations (e.g. data is expected to be already centered). copy_X : boolean, optional, default True
-		        If ``True``, the regressors X will be normalized before regression.
-		        This parameter is ignored when ``fit_intercept`` is set to ``False``.
-		        When the regressors are normalized, note that this makes the hyperparameters learnt more robust and almost independent of the number of samples.
-The same property is not valid for standardized data.
-		        However, if you wish to standardize, please use :class:`preprocessing.StandardScaler` before calling ``fit`` on an estimator with ``normalize=False``.
-		    copy_X : boolean, optional, default True
-		        If ``True``, X will be copied; else, it may be overwritten.
+		        If "True", X will be copied; else, it may be overwritten.
 Lasso Logit
 =======